limecodes/neuronos-dev-exercise/README.md

 I'm using Github Actions to run lint, tests and check the build on each commit.
 Upon creating a tag, I'm creating a zip file and attaching it to the release so that a build can be downloaded with each release without having to pull down the repository.

 ## Future Improvements

+### Encryption & Security Policy

+Currently the data is stored in `chrome.storage` unencrypted which means that if it's accessed, then any sensitive data would be compromised.
+Chrome's storage used LevelDB and isn't protected, meaning that it can be compromised through unauthorized access through the user's machine.
+Since the data could be sensitive, the data should be encrypted when stored.
+It should be decrypted with an authorization key after logging in with credentials confirming.

+A content security policy should be added to the manifest file to limit execution of javascript by unauthorized means.

 ### Better Error Handling